Thermal-fluctuation mechanism of long-term corrosion of glass caused by internal stress: processes of depolymerization, impurity migration and fracturing on an atomic scale: Discussion

 \subsubsection{Glass discolouration}

 The changes in the glass colour (Figs.~\ref{fig:Beads_stress}\,b,\,c and \ref{fig:Beads_samples}), i.e. its greening and yellowing \cite{Yuryev_JOPT}, might be tentatively attributed to the migration of alkali metals, K and Na, from some domains and the formation of regions depleted in these elements.
-Since the CuO concentration remains unchanged in these regions, the reduction of the alkali metals concentration likely might affect the glass colour.
-Alternatively, the depolymerization of glass in the degraded domains may change the Cu$^{2+}$ coordination in such a way changing its absorption band and hence the glass colour.
+Since the Cu concentration remains unchanged in these regions, the reduction of the alkali metals concentration likely might affect the glass colour decreasing the connectedness of glass units due to escaping cations that bind silicate units via the quadrupoles.
+This might change the coordination of Cu$^{2+}$ ions in such a way changing its absorption band and hence the glass colour.
+Alternatively, the depolymerization of glass in the degraded domains may change the Cu$^{2+}$ coordination.

+Notice also, that peaks assigned to Cu$_2$O (Cu$^+$) were previously detected in photoluminescence (PL) and Raman spectra recorded in domains of changed (yellow-green or brownish) colour, with the Cu$_2$O PL intensity increased with the change of the glass structure from Q$^3$ to Q$^2$ \cite{Beads_degraded_areas-2019}.
+Besides, PL assigned to O$^+$ and O$^{2+}$ vacancies and a yellow PL peak of exciton were also observed.
+This seems to be a highly probable cause of the observed glass discolouration.